Flag of Algeria: History of the current flag

 Flag of Algerian nationalists from Democratic Union of the Algerian Manifesto.

 One of many variants of the flag used by Algierian nationalists before gaining independence.

 One of many variants of the flag used by Algierian nationalists before gaining independence.

 One of many variants before it was standardized in 1963.

 One of many variants before it was standardized in 1963.

 One of many variants before it was standardized in 1963.

-Flag proposed during ceasefire talks between FLN and OAS representatives in Algiers, Summer 1962.

 The North African Star (ENA) Association was preserved in 1926, with Messali Hadj as its chairman, and one of its members was the grandson of the Emir Abdelkader, Khalid ibn Hashim.
 Since 1926, this organization has used a green flag with the words "Algeria our country, Arabic our language and Islam our religion".

 While there is some dispute over who exactly designed the green and white with red star and crescent symbol, Émilie Busquant, wife of the Algerian nationalist leader Messali Hadj, is generally credited as having sewed the first version of the flag in 1934.

 Historian Benjamin Stora explains that it was during a meeting of the ENA, in 1934, that the colors of the flag were chosen, after which Émilie Busquant was tasked with sewing it.
 However, René Gallissot and Anissa Bouayed affirm that this is not the first appearance of the Algerian flag, as Algerian trade union demonstrators displayed this same flag (green and white with a red star and crescent) during the May Day parades in 1919 and 1920, in France and Algeria.

 Bouzid Saâla's example of the flag was made by PPA activists and is currently kept in the museum in Sétif.

 Research by historian Mohamed Ghnanèche shows that in 1940, another flag was adopted with a red star and a white crescent placed above the center.
 It was then transformed by the Algerian People's Party (PPA) to its current form in 1943.
-According to Achour Cheurfi, the design of the current flag comes from PPA independence activists who, around 1944, commissioned a limited group to select the flag, it will be raised for the first time during demonstration in Sétif.
-During these events, this is carried, among others, by Bouzid Saâl, a student who will later be killed by the French police.
+According to Achour Cheurfi, the design of the current flag comes from PPA independence activists who, around 1944, commissioned a limited group to select the flag, raising it for the first time during the demonstration in Sétif.
+During these events, it was carried, among others, by Bouzid Saâl, a student who as later killed by the French police.

 The green and white flag marked with a star and a red crescent was adopted by the National Liberation Front (FLN), which led the fight against France and was subsequently adopted in 1958 by the Provisional Government of the Algerian Republic.
 It was raised at the Monrovia Conference in August 1959, where it was officially recognized by several African countries.
-It is then formalized and standardized by the law of April 25, 1963.
+It is then formalized and standardized by the law of 25 April 1963.